Stretch marks are very common, and can occur at any age or in any gender...

 Essential fatty acids are primarily found in fish and it is recommended that people have a serving of this substance at least a few times a day or when needed.
 Selenium is found in whole wheat products, wheat germ, tuna, garlic, salmon and Brazil nuts.

 Dark green vegetables such as kale, spinach and broccoli are collagen producing foods.
-They can help to put the vitality back into a person's skin when they are consumed over a period of time.
+They can help to put the vitality back into a person's skin when they are consumed over time.
 Beans help the body to fight the effects of aging.
 Eating beans will provide the skin with substances such as hyaluronic acid.
-This substance helps to get rid of radicals and to make the skin stronger.
-Various types of beans such as red, black and butter beans are excellent sources of nutrition that provide this type of benefit.
+This substance helps to get rid of free radicals and to make the skin stronger.
+Various types of beans such as red, black and butter beans are excellent sources of nutrition that give this type of benefit.

 Dark colored fruits and vegetables such as blueberries and prunes help to neutralize free radicals within a person's skin.
 This simply means that these fruits help to get rid of damaged cells, bacteria, waste material and microorganisms that destroy the skin.
 Nuts are a great food source for getting rid of radicals and they help to build up the collagen levels as well.
 These foods also are great for increasing elastin.
 These are foods that are good for your skin and there are some more as well.